brianritchie1312/icat.ansible/README.md

 * Complete topcat_test script
 * Split admin user into data and admin users
 * Fix chrome launch in selenium
+* Auto close failed selenium browsers

 Changelog
 ---------

+#### 21/12/17 (2)
+* Add conditional fail to mysql password reset.
+If command fails for any reason other than wrong password it will fail the build.
+* Added some extra tags to pycat.yml to allow skipping ingest or file creation.
+This means output won't be pushed out of frame by massive ammounts of output from ingest and create file tasks.
+* Corrected some nameless tasks in pycat.yml

 #### 20/12/17
 * Removed with_items from authn.yml includes, this means it will no longer say authn has failed conditional when tag other than authn is used.
 * Added curl tests to; authn plugins, lucene, icat.server, ids.server and topcat.
 Tests for payara, glassfish and ids.storage are needed.

 #### 19/12/17
 * Added facilty arguments to README